-Growing sectors in Essex County include Financial Activities, which increased 64% in total jobs from 2001 to 2017, Healthcare and Social Assistance (54%) and Leisure and Hospitality (32%) sectors.
-The biggest decline among major sectors was in Manufacturing, where jobs fell 31%.
+Growing sectors in Essex County include Financial Activities, which increased 82% in total jobs from 2001 to 2021, Healthcare and Social Assistance (46%) and Professional and Business Services (20%) sectors.
 Trends in Essex County were very similar to statewide and national trends, as well as to comparable counties.

-The largest sectors in Essex County were very similar to the state and nation: 16% of total jobs were in Health Care and Social Assistance and Trade, Transportation and Utilities, 14% in Professional and Business Services, 10% in Leisure and Hospitality and 9% in each of the following: Financial Activities, Government, and Manufacturing.
+The largest sectors in Essex County were very similar to the state and nation: 15% of total jobs were in Health Care and Social Assistance and 18% in Trade, Transportation and Utilities, 14% in Professional and Business Services and 9% in each of the following: Financial Activities, Government, Leisure and Hospitality and Manufacturing.

-From 2000 to 2017, salaries grew fastest in Essex County in the Financial Activities (+39%), Government (+22%) and Manufacturing (+21%) sectors, while the Information sector had the largest decrease (-18%).
-Although Essex County, the state and nation had similar changes in many sectors, the state and nation both had increases in average salaries in Information of 14% and 25% respectively.
+From 2000 to 2021, salaries grew fastest in Essex County in the Financial Activities (62%), Professional and Business Services (31%) and Manufacturing (23%) sectors, while the Information sector had the largest decrease (-1%).
+Although Essex County, the state and nation had similar changes in many sectors, the state and nation both had increases in average salaries in Information of 43% and 64% respectively.

 Self-employment in Essex County brings in more revenue per resident than for the nation as a whole.
-Essex County had just over $6,500 in self-employment revenue per resident in 2016, on par with the state and $800 higher per resident that the nation.
-However, Essex County’s level was down 3% since 2000.
+Essex County had about $7,900 in self-employment revenue per resident in 2019, above the state and over $1,000 higher per resident than the nation.
+Essex County’s level was up 6% since 2000.

-In 2013-17, unemployment was higher among Hispanic and African American residents at about 9% than among Asian and white residents, similar to the disparities seen at the state and national levels.
+In 2017-21, unemployment was higher among Hispanic and African American residents at about 9.4% and 4.1% than among Asian and white residents, similar to the disparities seen at the state and national levels.